 The internet has the inherent ability to strip people of personal contact and, with it, the sense of accountability.
 But the body of Christ will hold those who hurt others by evil speaking accountable.
 Correction will come and so will God’s discipline on those who sin in this way.

 If we wish to be voices of hope in a very broken world, we must be cautious that the voices to which we give ear are voices of healing and not destruction.
 Gossip and slander are things we should have no tolerance for.
 Rather than wink or blink at these cancers, deeming them less serious than murder, adultery, stealing, etc, we should confront those who traffic in such sins of the mouth and typepad and hold them accountable.

 In the end, the cure to all of our spiritual plagues was embodied 2000 years ago, as love took on flesh and revealed its depth on a cross.

-T E Hanna is the author of Raising Ephesus: Christian Hope for a Post-Christian Age and he blogs regularly on issues of faith and culture at Of Dust & Kings.
+T E Hanna is the author of Raising Ephesus: Christian Hope for a Post-Christian Age.